 It is very exciting buying and unboxing your new computer.
 Before you go too crazy using the computer for its intended purpose such as School/ Uni work, surfing the web, social media or gaming it is recommended that you take some time to perform some important setup steps first before it is ready to use.
 So, in this Tech Tip we outline a list of 7 critical things to do to set up your new computer.

-Lets begin to set up your new computer
+Lets begin – how to set up a new laptop or desktop

 Keep a record of your serial number

-As soon as you receive you new computer one of the first things you should do is save your serial number somewhere along with your hardware and software warranty and support and service contract.
+As soon as you receive your new computer one of the first things you should do, before you start to set up your new computer is you should save your serial number somewhere along with your hardware and software warranty and support and service contract.
 Take a picture of the serial number and keep it on your phone or in cloud storage.
-You can find the serial number on box or on the device as proof of ownership (use a timestamp and location if possible).
+You can find the serial number on the box or on the device as proof of ownership (use a timestamp and location if possible).
 Saving Windows and Microsoft Office license keys is also a very important step just in case you need it for further use.